Mathavan1234/Deploy-a-WordPress-Website-on-AWS/README.md

 ## Deployment Scripts and Resources

-- **WordPress Installation Script:** See `install_wordpress.sh` for the script used to install and configure WordPress.
+- **WordPress Installation Script:** See `Deploy-Script-Wordpress.sh` for the script used to install and configure WordPress.
-- **Auto Scaling Launch Template Script:** The script to be added to the Auto Scaling launch template can be found in `launch_template.sh`.
+- **Auto Scaling Launch Template Script:** The script to be added to the Auto Scaling launch template can be found in `EC2-Launch-Template.sh`.

 ## WordPress Installation Script